angelrodes/RadonSim/README.md

 ### Create ventilation data

 1. Use the template provided in the spreadsheet to record when you open or close the window in the room.
 2. Using the same spreadsheet, create the csv air-circulation file.
-Note the format in the example given and the make sure you are using the same time zone as in the radon data file, usually [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+Note the format in the example given and make sure you are using the same time zone as in the radon data file, usually [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

 ### Fit the model and plot your data